 More directed teaching time from the teacher rather than a TA.

-Teaching and learning observations by the SENCo, Assistant SENCo and Head teacher to provide support for learning, intervention strategies and closing the gaps in learning.
+Teaching and learning observations by the SENCo and Head teacher to provide support for learning, intervention strategies and closing the gaps in learning.

 Use of outside agencies where appropriate, in consultation with parents.
 E.g. Educational Psychologist, EMS, speech & language therapist etc.